-I I. I l General Standard Disclosures Main report Data Pack External Assurance Notes - Clarifications/Omissions 102-40 List of stakeholder groups p.
-13 No 102-41 Percentage of employees covered by collective bargaining agreements No Zero percent of employees are covered by collective bargaining agreements 102-42 Identifying and selecting stakeholders p.
+I. I I I General Standard Disclosures Main report Data Pack External Assurance Notes - Clarifications/Omissions 102-40 List of stakeholder groups р.
+13 No 102-41 Percentage of employees covered by collective bargaining agreements No Zero percent of employees are covered by collective bargaining agreements 102-42 Identifying and selecting stakeholders р.
 13 No 102-43 Approach to stakeholder engagement p.
 12-14 No 102-44 Key topics and concerned raised by stakeholders No Topics concerning development and redevelopment activities raised during formal public consultations are available from municipalities where these activities were proposed or occurred Report Profile 102-50 Reporting period Inside Cover No 102-51 Date of most recent previous report Inside Cover No 102-52 Reporting Cycle Inside Cover No 102-53 Contact Point Inside Cover No

 General Standard Disclosures Main report Data Pack External Assurance Notes - Clarifications/Omissions 102-54 Claims of reporting in accordance with the GRI Standards p.
-44 No 102-55 GRI Content Index p.
-44 No 102-56 External Assurance p.
-54 No External Assurance - Policy No The Company has obtained limited assurance over water consumption, energy consumption and Scope 1 and 2 GHG emissions as included in the current and past ESG reports.
+45 No 102-55 GRI Content Index p.
+45 No 102-56 External Assurance p.
+55 No External Assurance - Policy No FCR has obtained limited assurance over water consumption, energy consumption, Scope 1 and 2 GHG emissions and waste diverted from disposal as included in the current and past ESG reports.
 Relationship between organization and assurance partners No Ernst & Young LLP, an independent professional services firm, provided limited assurance on select performance indicators as identified within this report.
-Role of senior executives in assurance No The Audit Committee Chair and EVP and CFO of the Company executed the assurance contract with Ernst & Young LLP
+Role of senior executives in assurance No The Audit Committee Chair and EVP and CFO of FCR executed the assurance contract with Ernst & Young LLP

 Governance 102-18 Governance structure of organization, including committees of the highest governance body.
 Committees responsible for decision-making on economic, environmental, and social impacts. p.
-41 No Ethics and Integrity 102-16 Describe the organization's values, principles, standards, and norms of behaviour such as codes of conducts and ethics. p.
-40 No
+42 No Ethics and Integrity 102-16 Describe the organization's values, principles, standards, and norms of behaviour such as codes of conducts and ethics. p.
+41 No

 Specific Standard Disclosures Main report Data Pack External Assurance Notes - Clarifications/Omissions

 Society

 205 Anti-Corruption p.
-40 No
+41 No

 Environmental

 302-1, 302-4 Energy p.
 21-22 p.
 13, 14 Yes Due to limitations in our energy management reporting system we are unable to isolate and report on energy saved as a direct result of efficiency and conservation measures

 303-5 Water p.
-23 р.
+23 p.
 15 Yes

 305-1, 305-2, 305-4, 305-5 Emissions p.
 21-22 p.
 16-17 Yes

-306 Effluents & Waste p.
+306-4 Waste diverted from disposal p.
 24 p.
-18-19 No
+18-19 Yes

 307 Environmental Compliance p.
-42 No
+43 No

-Labor Practices and De cent Work
+Labor Practices and De Labor Practices and Decent Work

 401 Employment p.
-34-35 p.
+35-36 p.
 8-12 No

 403 Occupational Health & Safety p.
-38 No
+39 No

 404 Training and Education р.
-34-35 No
+35-36 No